 Location is also important for this tree.
 In the northern part of its range it can safely be left exposed to full sunlight, but where the sun is stronger it can scorch new growth.
 Look for a spot where it gets plenty of sun in the mornings but at least partial shade in the afternoons.
 Keeping the soil around the roots moist will also make a big difference; four inches of organic mulch helps with this.
 Because it’s a weeping tree Waterfall can be damaged by strong winds, so if you can find a spot that’s sheltered from the worst of the wind that will be a good place.
 Avoid sun traps.

-A Waterfall maple isn’t just an attractive addition to your garden; it’s also a practical one.
-While it’s too small to make much of a shade tree its cascading foliage will provide enough shade to protect smaller, delicate plants.
+A Waterfall Japanese Maple isn’t just an attractive addition to your garden; it’s also a practical one.
+While it’s too small to make much of a shade tree, its cascading foliage will provide enough shade to protect smaller, delicate plants.
 It also forms a natural refuge for small birds and animals, and while the flowers aren’t showy they will attract butterflies and other insects.
-This compact but impressive Japanese maple will enhance any space you choose to plant it in, and we highly recommend that every gardener considers it seriously.
+This compact but impressive Japanese Maple will enhance any space you choose to plant it in, and we highly recommend that every gardener considers it seriously.